Restore/create species-rich, semi-natural grassland

 A randomized, replicated, controlled trial from 2003 to 2006 on a meadow in northern Finland (Hellström et al. 2009) (same study as (Hellström et al. 2006)) found that of eight plant species sown, only two had established themselves after three years.
 The two species, maiden pink Dianthus deltoides and self-heal Prunella vulgaris, were only growing well on plots mown in August, with soil disturbance.
 Four plant species, small mousetail Myosurus minimus, water avens Geum rivale, northern dock Rumex longifolius and tansy Tanacetum vulgare did not establish, with 0-3 seedlings observed in the entire experiment, and none on any plots by 2006.
 Longleaf speedwell Veronica longifolia and sticky catchfly Lychnis viscaria grew well on the August-mown disturbed plots (10-18 seedlings in total) in the first year, but not in subsequent years.
 No species grew well on the other treatments (0-6 seedlings in total of each species/year).
 The meadow was divided into forty 50 x 50 cm study plots.
 In September 2003, half of each plot was sown with 30 locally-collected seeds of eight plant species.
 Seedlings were counted in June-July 2004-2006.
 Ten plots were mown in June, ten in August, and ten mown in August with bare soil exposed in 25% of the plot area, using a spade.
 Ten control plots were not mown.Study and other actions tested

-A replicated, site comparison study in Scotland (Lye et al. 2009) found that Rural Stewardship scheme species-rich grassland attracted more nest-searching queen bumblebees Bombus spp. but fewer foraging queens than areas of naturally regenerated, largely unmanaged grasslands.
+A replicated, site comparison study in Scotland, UK (Lye et al. 2009) found that Rural Stewardship scheme species-rich grassland attracted more nest-searching queen bumblebees Bombus spp. but fewer foraging queens than areas of naturally regenerated, largely unmanaged grasslands.
 Five Rural Stewardship Scheme farms participating in the species-rich grassland management or restoration option were paired with five conventional farms.
 Across all farms, unmanaged grassland on conventional farms attracted the highest abundance of foraging queen bumblebees (over 4 queens/100 m transect on unmanaged grassland vs less than 3 on species-rich grassland), also in comparison with hedgerow and field margin transects.
 Unmanaged grassland transects had more nectar and pollen-providing flowers than species-rich grassland in April and May, when queen bumblebees are on the wing.
 Bees were surveyed once a week for five weeks April-May 2008, using a transect walk method.Study and other actions tested

-A 2009 literature review of agri-environment schemes in England (Natural England 2009) found evidence that plant diversity was higher on Countryside Stewardship scheme plots sown with a chalk grassland mix than on Environmentally Sensitive Area sites sown with a basic grass mix (CABI 2003).
+A 2009 literature review of agri-environment schemes in England, UK (Natural England 2009) found evidence that plant diversity was higher on Countryside Stewardship scheme plots sown with a chalk grassland mix than on Environmentally Sensitive Area sites sown with a basic grass mix (CABI 2003).
 However the same study also reported that few of the sown sites were classed as Biodiversity Action Plan habitats.
 One study found that few sites that had undergone arable reversion for at least five years could be classed as lowland chalk/limestone (calcareous) grassland or lowland meadow under Biodiversity Action Plan definitions (Kirkham et al. 2006).
 Instead many of the sites were comparable to semi-improved grassland.

 CABI (2003) Chalk Grassland: Enhancement of plant and invertebrate diversity through the use of Environmental Land Management Schemes.
 Defra project report BD1414, London.